Saia2024/EkanayakeBookCity/README.md

-# Ekanayake Book City - Management System
+# Ekanayake Book City - PaperTrack
 A comprehensive desktop application designed to manage the operations of a paper and magazine distribution business.
 This system is built using Python, featuring a clean user interface with Tkinter and a robust MySQL database backend, all structured with Object-Oriented Programming (OOP) principles.

 ## ✨ Features